Skip to main content

 Introduction

-If your organization already verifies customers through SumSub, you can share that verification data with Iron using a share token — no need for your customers to go through KYC again.
-This requires a tri-party agreement between Iron, your organization, and SumSub.
+If your organization already verifies customers through SumSub, you can share that verification data with MoonPay using a share token.
+Your customers do not need to go through KYC again.
+This requires a tri-party agreement between MoonPay, your organization, and SumSub.
 Once signed, the integration is straightforward:

 1